 In an article published by Electronic Urban Report, Partner Uleses Henderson discusses how a court dismissal was obtained on behalf of Bishop Charles Blake, Presiding Bishop of the Church of God in Christ (COGIC)—the fifth largest Christian denomination.
 The dismissal came as a result of a counterclaim filed by the defendant, Minister Earl Carter after Bishop Blake stated Mr. Carter illegally profited off his reputation.
 A defamation lawsuit filed by Bishop Blake alleged Mr. Carter used the Internet to engage in outrageous and malicious attacks, criticizing Bishop Blake’s moral character.
 “Mr. Carter’s purposeful and continual attempts to defame Bishop Blake are egregious,” commented Uleses, who serves as general counsel for COGIC.
 “The filing of the defamation lawsuit was Bishop Blake’s only recourse to stop Mr. Carter’s harmful conduct.”
 The Order of the Court concluded the counterclaim lacked factual data and was ultimately dismissed without prejudice.
 “We are delighted that the [...]

 For junior associates who often dream of arguing in federal appellate courts, the U.S. Court of Appeals offers the Ninth Circuit’s Pro Bono Program, giving attorneys an opportunity to argue at the court in exchange for pro bono assistance in civil cases.
 In an article published by Bloomberg, Founding Partner Peter Afrasiabi comments on this incredible opportunity for young associates.
-The program is primarily intended to assist the court in handling complex appeals, ranging from all types of civil cases navigate here.
+The program is primarily intended to assist the court in handling complex appeals, ranging from all types of civil cases.
 Peter, who has volunteered to help facilitate the program comments, “When the program started, there was a massive number of pro se appeals—cases where the litigants represented themselves without the help of a lawyer.”
 One alluring aspect of the court’s program for young associates is that the court hears oral arguments in every case referred through the Pro Bono Program.
-For the associates undertaking the appeal without compensation, the [...]
+For the associates undertaking the appeal without compensation, the court provides [...]

 Four One LLP Partners Selected as 2016 Southern California Super Lawyers Partners Peter Afrasiabi, Chris Arledge, Lester Savit and John Tehranian and have been selected for inclusion on the 2016 Southern California Super Lawyers list for their work in intellectual property litigation.
 John and Chris have been named Super Lawyers for two consecutive years, Peter for four consecutive years, and Lester for six years.
 Super Lawyers is a rating service of the top five percent of outstanding lawyers who have attained a high-degree of peer recognition and professional achievement.
 The selection process is multi-phased and includes independent research, peer nominations and peer evaluations.